shahanakattil/Sustainability-workshop/Instructions/Lab2:Configure-Microsoft-Sustainability-Manager.md

       >**Note:** Latitude and Longitude are not required but are used to display a pin on the Facilities map.
 They can be automatically added by selecting an address from the autocomplete options in Address line 1, or manually entered.

-Great job, by completing these steps, you have completed the organizational setup in Microsoft Sustainability Manager for Wide World of Importers.
-This included the Company profile, hierarchy, and facilities.
-Organizational structure and facility management will be linked to activity and emission data to group emissions by Organization, facility, and even regions.
-This is an important part of carbon emission reporting and organization disclosures. **Please continue to the next task.**
+Excellent work!
+By finishing these steps, you have successfully set up the organizational framework in Microsoft Sustainability Manager for Wide World of Importers.
+This encompassed establishing the Company profile, hierarchy, and facilities.
+The organizational structure and facility management will play a crucial role in linking activity and emission data, facilitating the grouping of emissions by Organization, facility, and regions.
+This integration is essential for accurate carbon emission reporting and organizational disclosures.

 ## Task 2 : Set up reference data